Is this you?

 Who Thrives Here

-Most students who find their way to Body of Light Yoga and Meditation School are between 55 and 75 — curious, thoughtful people who want to stay strong, mobile, and fully engaged in life.
+Most students who find their way to Body of Light are between 55 and 75 — curious, thoughtful, active people who want to stay strong, mobile, and fully engaged in life.

-Many are navigating stiffness, past injuries, or health challenges that require intelligent movement rather than generic exercise.
+Many are navigating some stiffness, a little arthritis, imbalance from a past injury, or health challenges that require intelligent movement rather than generic exercise.
 They value practices that respect the body’s history while supporting its future.

 They are people who:

-• Want to move with comfort and confidence
+• Want to move with comfort, confidence and vitality

 • Care about posture, balance, and joint health